zakat al fitr, zakat ul fitr, zakat ul fitr amount 2023, zakat al fitr 2023, how much is zakat al fitr 2023, fitrah meaning, fitra 2023

 (14) Zakatul Fitr may not be given for the construction of a mosque or welfare work.

-Whether the goods of Fitra can be stored in one place
+Whether the goods of Zakat al Fitr can be stored in one place?

 The Companions narrated from Ibn ‘Umar used to submit the Fitra to the collector one or two days before Eid-ul-Fitr; He added that the Companions used to submit Fitra to the collector and not directly to the poor.